mspass-team/mspass/README.md

     singularity build mspass.simg docker://wangyinz/mspass

-Before staring the MongoDB server, please make sure you have a dedicated directory created for the database files.
+Before starting the MongoDB server, please make sure you have a dedicated directory created for the database files.
 Here we assume that to be `./data`.
 The command to start the mongoDB server for localhost only is:

     singularity exec mspass.simg mongod --dbpath ./data --logpath ./log --fork